Substance Use Disorders

 Ongoing Support

 Long-term follow-up care is essential to prevent relapse.
-This can include regular counseling, participation in support groups, and building a strong network of supportive friends and family.
+This can include recommendations for regular counseling, for participation in support groups, and for building a strong network of supportive friends and family.